ankitpatne/ankitpatne/README.md

 Allow me to highlight some of my noteworthy projects:

-1. QUIZZLY: INTERACTIVE QUIZ API (May 2023)
+1. QUIZZLY: INTERACTIVE QUIZ API
    - Developed a quiz management API for seamless integration of interactive quizzes into applications.
    - Effortlessly create, manage, and deliver engaging quizzes.
    - This project is an essential tool for building engaging educational and assessment platforms.